 Facebook – The easy way to identify and target your ideal customer

 One of the best online research resources at your disposal is Facebook.
 By having a Facebook page for your business, you can grow your online audience and possibly increase your client base.
 Unfortunately, like all online marketing, it can be difficult to track your results and easy to waste time.
 So how do you avoid wasting your valuable time on Facebook posts?
 The most efficient way is through Facebook Insights.
 With Facebook Insights, you’re able to determine the demographics of your Facebook fans, which type of posts get the most attention, and more.
 Understanding these key factors helps you create content that reaches your ideal audience, making everything you do on Facebook effective.
-Keep reading to learn how to use Facebook Insights.
+Keep reading to learn how to use Facebook Insights or Facebook Surveys.

 Accessing the Information

 To gather and evaluate your Facebook information, log into your fan page and click on the Insights tab on the top left side of your home page.
 This is the main dashboard for the Insights page.
 From here, you get a summary of your page’s activity.
 This gives you a general evaluation, but for more detailed information, you’ll need to click on each section.

 This section allows you to see how many total page likes you have, the number of new likes you’ve gotten in a specific time frame, and your unlikes.
 You can set the dates as you see fit, in order to evaluate the results of your efforts.